IvonneBenitesRodriguez/bookingform/README.md

 - For the Database: PostgreSQL 📍
 - For the Deployment: Github pages & Render 🎈

-## What is about the project?
+## About the project:

-The project is about a booking form of an accommodation.<br/> Users can fill the input fields and submit their information. <br/>
+I developed this full-stack application which is a booking form of an accommodation.<br/> Users can fill the input fields and submit their information. <br/>
 The information will be stored in the database.<br/>